obsidian-lumo/KonaBess-Configs/README.md

 # KonaBess-Configs
 Configs for KonaBess on all snapdragon 8xx
+Сreated by:@sheridanhome (tg)